ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 ### Update validation

-To validate certain fields we can use the Field's `updatingRules` method:
+To validate certain fields, we can use the Field's `updatingRules` method:

 ```php
 Field::make('description')->updatingRules('required'),